 Neck, Shoulder or Back Pain from Large Heavy Breasts? – Breast Reduction Surgery may help

 Extremely large heavy breasts can cause problems ranging from muscle pain to skin inflammation.
 Abnormally large breasts (also called macromastia) is a medical condition that can strain your muscles and cause pain in your shoulders, neck, and back.
 So, is there a way to relieve the symptoms caused by heavy breasts?
-Breast reduction surgery is probably the only effective way to treat macromastia symptoms, with the added benefit of giving you younger and better-looking breasts.
+Breast reduction surgery is probably the only effective way to treat macromastia symptoms, with the added benefit of giving you better-looking breasts.
 Our plastic surgeons are among the most experienced in performing breast surgery and breast reduction in Australia.
 The procedure can be done alone or combined with breast implants or breast lift for the best cosmetic outcomes.

 How do large breasts cause neck and back pain?